 The British Red Cross offers a special service providing camouflage makeup and individual teaching sessions.

 Changing Faces provides free help, support, and information for people with a facial disfigurement.

 Let's Face It provides support, information, social activities and advice on camouflage makeup for people with facial disfigurement.

 Leukaemia CARE is a national group promoting the welfare of people with leukaemia and other blood disorders, including non-Hodgkin lymphoma.
 Has regional support groups in many counties.

 The Lymphoma Association gives emotional support, advice and information on all aspects of Hodgkin lymphoma and non-Hodgkin lymphoma.
 Has a national network of people with lymphoma and has local groups.

 This section has been compiled using information from a number of reliable sources, including:

-Thank you to Professor Rajnish Gupta, Consultant Medical Oncologist, and all of the people affected by cancer who reviewed this edition.
+Thanks to Professor Rajnish Gupta, Consultant Medical Oncologist, and the people affected by cancer who reviewed this edition.
 Reviewing information is just one of the ways you could help when you join our Cancer Voices network.